 - Slice and cut potatoes into 1cm cubes and add to the Instant Pot.

-- Add broth, carrots, celery, salt, garlic, parsley, thyme, onion powder and pepper.
+- Add carrots and celery.
 Put the lid on, turn the valve to sealing and select Manual, high pressure, for 3 minutes.

 - It will take about 20 minutes total, including the time it takes to build pressure.
 Once the cook time is over, do a gradual quick release by slowly open the valve to release the pressure.
 You don’t want to let it all release at once or it could sputter and foam.

 - When the lid is off, turn the Instant Pot to saute.